 Knowledge is power, share this article

 According to NPR, private health plans are making patients responsible for a larger share of drug costs.
-And more are restricting use of the copay coupons pharmaceutical companies have used to shield patients from out-of-pocket expenses.
+And more are restricting the use of copay coupons pharmaceutical companies have used to shield patients from out-of-pocket expenses.
 Insurers say the drug companies use coupons to steer consumers toward pricier meds.
 One way health plans are limiting their use is by no longer allowing them to count toward patients' deductibles.

 How can I get PrEP without insurance?